Team-Dungeon-Keepers/Dungeon-Site/README.md

 * The ability for users to add each other as friends, to then view and invite each other to games.
 * The ability to edit games after they have been created, and kick certain players from the game.
 * The ability for users to communicate with each other in real time via chat messaging.
+* The ability to search games via fragments of address to find games nearby
 ## Getting Started
 * Ensure that Node.js is installed.
 * Ensure that git is installed.